 Puppy vaccinations - what you need to know

-Vaccinating your puppy is one of the most important things you should do in your first few weeks as a dog owner.
+Vaccinating your puppy is one of the most important things to do in your first few weeks as a dog owner.
 Regular vaccinations help puppies grow into dogs who remain free of infectious diseases, and also prevents them from passing nasty diseases on to other animals.

-A full course of vaccinations takes place over two visits to the vets; your puppy can be vaccinated as early as four-six weeks of age, with the second dose usually being given two to four weeks later.
+Puppies are typically vaccinated at eight and ten weeks (although they can be vaccinated as early as four-six weeks) with the second dose usually being given two to four weeks later.
 Speak to your vet about the best timings.